There are now 3 possible online modes for units:

 - The professional placement or practicum is an opportunity for students to develop professional competence in a work context.
 Students, on completion of the placement units, are able to demonstrate behaviour consistent with a beginning level of independent practice as an organisational psychologist.

 - Students are able to (1) develop professional competence in a work context; (2) develop the ability to bring one's academic training to bear on practical problems in diverse situations; (3) develop a critical appreciation of the roles and functions of psychologists in organisations and the community; and (4) gain insight into the constraints which apply in work environments, and the relationships which exist between theory and practice.

-- Indicative assessments in this unit are as follows: (1) supervision group meetings. and (2) placement documents (log book, learning journal and placement reports).
+- Indicative assessments in this unit are as follows: (1) supervision group meetings.; (2) placement documents (log book, learning journal and placement reports); and (3) individual supervision.
 Further information is available in the unit outline.